 Most of FilmColumbia’s films are screened at Crandell Theatre, located at 46-48 Main Street in Chatham, NY.
 The Crandell Theatre is Columbia County’s oldest and largest single screen theatre.
 An architectural gem, the Crandell has remained basically unchanged since built in 1926 by Walter S. Crandell, as a vaudeville house.
 The theatre seats 534 patrons, with 112 of the seats in the balcony.
-The Crandell Theatre is owned and operated by the Chatham Film Club (the producers of FilmColumbia).
-The theater operates year round showing 1st and 2nd run studio films in the evenings and art, independent and foreign films every other Sunday at 4 pm.
+The Crandell Theatre is owned and operated by a community non-profit organization.
+The theatre operates year round showing 1st and 2nd run studio films in the evenings and art, independent and foreign films every Sunday at noon.

 Tracy Memorial Village Hall, located at 77 Main Street and known to Chathamites as “The Tracy” is ticket headquarters during the festival.
 The handsome ballroom on the second floor is the venue for festival panel discussions and script-reading.
 Built in 1912, a gift to the village from the Tracy family, this outstanding building now houses police department, clerk’s office and judicial quarters.